 - Signal Sub Path are the folders of sound files.
 If blank, you have a range of different sound available, but you can also choose different classic pieces played by different instruments if you are making a full orchestra. - Signal file is the file is file containing the sound you use for auralisations.
 All signals that come with ODEON are anechoic recordings.
 If you add new sounds, make sure it is (or close to) anechoic. - Time is the duration length of the recording. - Channel displays the channel of the audio file being used.
 If it is a stereo audio file then you can choose whether to use the channel 1 (left channel), channel 2 (right channel) or the default which is an average of the two.
 Audio files with more than two channels can also be handled. - Calib.
 When the Calib. check mark is checked (see Figure 5), ODEON will 'calibrate' the level of the input to have a fixed A-weighted level; so two different recordings, e.g. voice and noise, will have a comparable loudness (they are adjusted to have the same A-weighted level before they are convolved with the impulse response). - Job no. is the job number of the impulse response (Single Point Response) in the Job List used for the convolution.
-The Single Point Response defines the receiver position and orientation and which sources are active. - Receiver and Job descr. is the information about the job chosen as taken from the Job List.
+The Single Point Response defines the receiver position and orientation and which sources are active. - Receiver and Job descr. is the information about the job, and the corresponding receiver, chosen as taken from the Job List. - Rcd.

-- Rcd.
 Lev. is the recording level.
-By default, 0 but you can change it if the convolution is too loud or weak when calculated. - Max. out displays the peak of the convolution calculated.
+By default it is set to 0 dB but you can change it if the convolution is too loud or weak when calculated. - Max. out displays the peak of the convolution calculated.
 It corresponds to peak level that can be displayed by a recording device used in the real world.
-The Max. out level must be below 0, in order to avoid digital clipping (distortion ultimately white noise if the overload is substantial).
+The Max. out level must be close to 0 dB, for an optimal dynamic range, but never above 0 dB, in order to avoid digital clipping (distortion ultimately white noise if the overload is substantial).
 If the calculated convolution is too loud or weak, use the Rcd.
 Lev. to change, then recalculate.